On 30 Apr 2001, at 14:03, Robert Vint wrote:

 or their accidental presence in food items.
 GFA calls upon consumers

-organisations worldwide to urgently oppose national and international legal
+organisations worldwide to urgently oppose national and international

 changes designed to remove this right and to alert the public to any such